Poetry for Inspiration and Wellbeing

 - Access to content, activities, and downloadable exercises in four (4) weekly online lessons.
 Weekly topics covered include:

-Week 1: Participants will learn about the nature of poetry.
+Participants will learn about the nature of poetry.
 What is a poem?
 What differentiates a poem from prose?
 Is poetry even relevant today?
 Why is poetry necessary?
+What is the role of the poet in society?
 We will discuss the elements of poetry and the usefulness of peer editing and of establishing a respectful (online) writing community.
 We will also discuss the format of this class and what we can all do to ensure its success and usefulness to everyone.

-Week 3: Participants will learn about autobiographical poetry, the usefulness of reading your poem aloud, the power of poetry to illuminate truths, and how writing poetry is hard work.
+Participants will learn about autobiographical poetry, the usefulness of reading your poems aloud, the power of poetry to illuminate truths, and how writing poetry is hard work.
 We will also explore how poetry can inspire hope and resilience in the darkest of times.

 How Does This Course Work?

-- The 4 weekly lessons of “Poetry for Inspiration and Well-Being” are completely online—with easily downloadable exercises and reflections.
+- The weekly lessons of “Poetry for Inspiration and Well-Being” are completely online.

 - Work through each lesson at your own pace during the week, posting comments and questions online, and crafting new poems.